How to Become an Appraiser in Ohio

-If you want to own your own business, have a more flexible schedule, or have more say in your earning potential, becoming an Ohio real estate appraiser is a great option.
-And if you’re already an appraiser, upgrading your license can help you diversify and increase your current income and grow your business.
+If you want to own your own business, have a more flexible schedule, and gain more control over your earning potential, becoming an Ohio real estate appraiser is a great option.
+And if you’re already an appraiser, upgrading your license can help you diversify your business and increase your current income.

-Whether you’re just exploring how to become an appraiser in Ohio or ready to take the next step, McKissock Learning has the qualifying education you need to meet your goals.
+Whether you’re just exploring how to become an appraiser in Ohio or ready to take the next step, McKissock Learning has the appraisal classes you need to meet your goals.

 How to become an appraiser in Ohio

-Step 1: Complete the required education which includes:
+Step 1: Complete 82 hours of required appraisal education, which includes:

-- Complete a 4-hour Appraiser Trainee/Supervisory Appraiser Course
+- Appraiser Trainee/Supervisory Appraiser Course for Ohio (4 hours)

-Step 2: Find a supervisory appraiser to provide guidance through your training process.
-Your search for a supervisor can begin while you are completing your education to ensure you have one lined up.
+Step 2: Find a Certified Supervisory Appraiser who will agree to guide you through the training process.
+It’s a good idea to begin your search for a supervisor while you are completing your required education to ensure you have one lined up.

-After you receive your credentials, you can begin working with your supervisor to gain experience and hands-on learning while earning income.
+After you receive your credential, you can begin working under your supervisor to gain experience and hands-on learning while earning a paycheck.

-Ohio Registered Appraiser Assistant (Trainee) – 82 hours & AQB recommended course order
+Ohio Registered Appraiser Assistant (82 hours) – AQB recommended course order

 Online Info